nextbreakpoint/infrastructure-as-code/README.md

 -   [OpenVPN](https://openvpn.net) for creating a secure connection to private machines

+-   [Docker Swarm](https://docs.docker.com/engine/swarm/) for orchestrating Docker containers

-The infrastructure includes several EC2 machines which are created within a private network and they are accessible via SSH, using a bastion machine, or via VPN connection, using OpenVPN.
+The infrastructure is based on Docker containers running on a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster which includes several EC2 machines.
+The machines are created within a private network and they are reachable via VPN connection, using OpenVPN, or via SSH, using a bastion machine.
+The machines can also be exposed using an internet-facing load balancer or a proxy server running in a public subnet.

 The infrastructure is managed by using [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).